-Madagascar voters go to the polls to choose a president
+Madagascar starts counting ballots in presidential race

 - A night of firsts: Historic results of Election Day 2018

+Bruno Bezara said he came to vote first thing in the morning.

+“I was in a hurry to come and vote because it’s very important,” said Bezara, 65.
+“I want change because there are many things that do not work in our country.”

 The three former presidents who are the leading candidates have all voted.
-Former President Marc Ravalomanana, who ruled between 2002 and 2009, voted in his neighborhood in Faravohitra, in the center of the capital.
+Former President Marc Ravalomanana, who ruled between 2002 and 2009, voted in his Faravohitra neighborhood, in the center of the capital, Antananarivo.

 Andry Rajoelina, who was president during the transitional period of 2009 to 2013, voted in the capital’s Ambatobe district.